 Plan your visit

-Stromness Museum is currently open 3 days a week.
-Our opening hours are Thursday-Saturday 10am-1pm and 2pm-5pm.
+Stromness Museum is open 7 days a week.
+Our opening hours are 10am-1pm and 2pm-5pm.

 Please use the hand sanitiser stations throughout the museum, maintain physical distancing and follow the one-way system in place where indicated.
 Please wear a face covering when inside the museum.